 Collarbone fracture - aftercare; Clavicle fracture - aftercare; Clavicular fracture

 Andermahr J, Ring D, Jupiter JB.
 Fractures and dislocations of clavicle.
 In: Browner BD, Jupiter JB, Krettek C, Anderson PA, eds.
 Skeletal Trauma: Basic Science, Management, and Reconstruction.
 6th ed.
-Philadelphia, PA: Elsevier Saunders; 2020:chap 48.
+Philadelphia, PA: Elsevier; 2020:chap 48.

 Naples RM, Ufberg JW.
 Management of common dislocations.
 In: Roberts JR, Custalow CB, Thomsen TW, eds.
 Roberts & Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 49.